 27. A support wire reaches from the top of a pole to a clamp on the ground.
 The pole is perpendicular to the level ground and the clamp is 10 feet from the base of the pole.
 The support wire makes a 68° angle with the ground.
 Find the length of the support wire to the nearest foot.

-28. In the diagram below, circle O has a radius of 10.
+- In the diagram below, circle O has a radius of 10.

-29. On the set of axes below, triangle ABC ≅ triangle STU.
+- On the set of axes below, triangle ABC ≅ triangle STU.
 Describe a sequence of rigid motions that maps triangle ABC onto triangle STU.